Redmond Police Reserve Unit

 The City of Redmond is looking for individuals who have a desire to provide valuable assistance to the Department and community through service as a Reserve Police Officer.
 Explore this exciting opportunity to see what a law enforcement career is really like.
 Feel the pride and satisfaction generated by being part of a team of volunteers who take an active role in establishing the City of Redmond as a safe and productive community where their families and loved ones can grow and prosper.

 Whether you are seeking a career in law enforcement, or simply want to take your interest in community activism to the next level, do something positive for yourself and your community...

 In order to assist you in determining your suitability for this position, the following information regarding requirements of membership and the examination process is being provided.

 HOW TO APPLY

-Request application packet via email or in person:
+Request application packet via email, in person, or click "completed application" below: